mattmassicotte/Empire/README.md

 }
 ```

+## `IndexKeyRecord` Conformance

+The `@IndexKeyRecord` macro expands to a protocol conformance to the `IndexKeyRecord` protocol.
+You you can use this directly, but it isn't easy.
+You have to handle binary serialization and deserialization of all your fields.
+It's also critical that you version your type's serialization format.

 ## Issues

 This is still very much a work in progress.
 There are a bunch of issues right now.